 Ongoing Crate Usage

 However, be skeptical about any method that promises you results over one weekend.
 Again.
 Listen to your dog, and abide by his pace.
-If he shows any sign of distress or whines, you may be hurrying things, and it’s time to halt, take a break, and start over again or repeat the step.
+If he shows any sign of distress or your dog is whining in his crate, you may be hurrying things, and it’s time to halt, take a break, and start over again or repeat the step.

 Frequently Asked Questions